 Family and friends knew I loved to write but it wasn't until I graduated High School and was preparing to start my degree in English at college that I received my first fancy pen set.
 A family friend gave me one of those ballpoint executive pens set made from shiny metal and came in a decorative box.
 It wasn't a name brand pen set and it wasn't expensive, but it was the first time something made a gesture that recognized my planned future.

 I used the pen for note taking but it broke after some use.
 I still have the set, though, because it holds the special memory of being the first.
 Despite its low quality, it will always be the best ballpoint pen.

 After that, my love for ballpoint pen art took off and my collection of ballpoint pen drawings started to grow.
-I have my favorites ballpoint pen drawings and many reasons why they're my favorites.
+I have my favorite ballpoint pen drawings and many reasons why they're my favorites.

 Ballpoint Pen Art for Fidgeters

 I am one of those people who can't sit still without doing something.
 Even when watching TV I have to use my hands in some way.
 I am also the type of person who fidgets with objects I hold in my hand.
 This is why I love retractable ballpoint pens so much.

 That clicky sound when you open and close the pen nib?
 The slight pressure on your thumb as you press down the button?
 Pure heaven for a fidget prone writer.
 Of course, I annoy everyone around me.